zsfelber/nodejs-browscap/README.md

 initializeDatabase: 9.690s

 ```
 Searching algorithm is quite efficient.
-Current Browscap pattern database consists of 446k records, and any requested sample is being matched against each.
+Current Browscap pattern database consists of 446k records, and any requested sample is being matched against each of them.
 (It returns all possible matching records.)
 Still, on my desktop env:

 ```
 Valid: 10084 / 10339 98%